by Patrick Barabe

 Prep time: 24ish hours.

-Note: I often halve this recipe to make just 2 pizzas because I'm not a pig.
+Note: I often halve this recipe to make just 2 pizzas because I'm not that much of a pig.

 Get one, they're not expensive.